When Safety Takes a Day Off: Why Permit-to-Work Systems Fail

 When the permit-to-work process is not enforced or audited, it can lead to inconsistent application of the permit requirements, noncompliance, and an increased risk of accidents and injuries.
 Without oversight, it can be challenging to identify and address issues with the permit-to-work system, such as incomplete or inaccurate risk assessments, inadequate controls, or insufficient training.

 Regular inspections and audits, documentation of permit approvals and rejections, and consequences for noncompliance or failure to follow the permit requirements need to be implemented.
-Organizations can mitigate risks and ensure the safety of workers and the surrounding environment by prioritizing enforcement and audit of the permit-to-work process.
+Organizations can mitigate risks and ensure the safety of workers and the surrounding environment by prioritizing the enforcement and audit of permit-to-work procedures.

 Complex or Non-User-Friendly Permit System